rwtourdot/linker/README.md

 **hap_solution file**

-A file that contain all haplotype blocks solved for from the graph_variant file.
+A file that contain all haplotype blocks solved for from a graph_variant file.
 The **haplotype** column defines each het sites local haplotype in a block defined by **blockE**.
 ```
 index position  reference_id  alternate_id  haplotype ref_count alt_count spinE blockE  default_block range
 0	13000241	chr21_13000241_A_A	chr21_13000241_A_C	1	23	30	-2083.39	-2083.39	0	27362